sestaton/Transposome/README.md

 Following successful installation, fill out the sample configuration file in the 'config' directory in the Transposome distribution, specifying the location of data files and parameters for analysis.

-Then,
+Then, simply run the `transposome` program, specifying your configuration file:

     transposome --config transposome.yml

-The name of the configuration file does not matter.
+Note: The name of the configuration file does not matter, this is just an example.
+Though, the format is important.

 **ADVANCED USAGE**

-It is possible to run only one part of Transposome package, the clustering methods for example, or create your own analysis methods to plug into Transposome.
+It is possible to run only one part of the Transposome package, the clustering methods for example, or create your own analysis methods to plug into Transposome.
+In addition, you can extend existing methods.

 For all available methods, simply type `perldoc` followed by the name of the class you are interested in using.
 For example,

     perldoc Transposome::Cluster

-Available classes are: Transposome
+Available classes are:
+    Transposome
     Transposome::Annotation
     Transposome::Cluster
     Transposome::PairFinder
     Transposome::SeqIO
     Transposome::SeqStore

 **SUPPORT AND DOCUMENTATION**